albertz/commandergenius/readme.txt

 so the data on your TV will lag halfsecond behind the data on the device screen.

 7. Make app data to come inside .apk file in assets instead of downloading it from net.

+8. OpenTyrian:
+  1. Navigating game menus downwards with trackball skips events, that does not happen when navigting upwards.
+  2. The detail level can be set to WILD by pressing "w" key in gameplay escape menu, expose that through interface.

+9. Ur-Quan Masters: add Russian, Deutsch and Slovak translations: http://wiki.uqm.stack.nl/Translations

 Games to port
 =============